AbstractMachinesLab/crane/docs/README.md

 great engineering and TLC put into them by their communities.
 I sincerely thank you all for them.

-I'm building Crane because I've got a few itches that these tools have not helped me scratch, and I've decided that I'd start anew rather than nudge any of them in some direction, because I'd like to rethink a few things from zero.
+I'm building Zap because I've got a few itches that these tools have not helped me scratch, and I've decided that I'd start anew rather than nudge any of them in some direction, because I'd like to rethink a few things from zero.